Unfinished Business Lurks Around the Corner

 Have faith in the future

 Your past wasn’t easy.
 However, your present can be resumed in two words: overcoming and courage.
-Now your future should be a reflection of a beautiful word: hope.
+Your future should be a reflection of a beautiful word: hope.

 Let go of the things you can’t fix or are already lost.
-Put all of your energy and confidence into what’s going to come.
+Put all of your energy and confidence into what’s coming.

-The power to change things is in you.
+The power to change things is within you.

 You are the architect of your life.
 You are the only and most magnificent hero of your story.
 Don’t allow yourself to be a slave to someone who hurt you.
 Don’t be a slave to the past.